xxli807/Angular2AspnetCore/README.md

 *   dotnet restore to restore the package
 *   dotnet watch run to start the project
+*   **hint**
-*   **important** add "debugType": "portable" in buildOptions of project.json to enable the debugger
+*   add "debugType": "portable" in buildOptions of project.json to enable the debugger
+*   [add "compileOnSave": true  for typescript auto compile] (https://www.typescriptlang.org/docs/handbook/asp-net-core.html)